determinedguy/appunti/docs/miscellaneo/index.md

     You can access the course through the [MIT OpenCourseWare](https://ocw.mit.edu/courses/es-s41-speak-italian-with-your-mouth-full-spring-2012/).
 The course website contains syllabus, lessons, video lecturers, recipes, and other supplementary materials.

     This course also has their own blog.
 You can access the blog [here](http://speakcookitalian.blogspot.com/).

-3. Learn Italian in 30 Days - Dolce Vita with Luca & Marina

-    This YouTube playlist (or course) delivers basic Italian in an interactive way.
-This course will guide you to learn Italian in a slow but fun way for thirty days.
-Luca acts as the instructor while Marina acts as the student.
-There are English and Italian subtitles if you do not understand the audio well, so do not worry.
-There is also workbook for exercises, but unfortunately it is not free (unlike the videos).

-    You can check the playlist [here](https://www.youtube.com/playlist?list=PLHI2TAm-NyNPpFJriRvVbxVoJ4jksDUUH).